ehn-dcc-development/hcert-kotlin/README.md

 The schemata for data classes are imported from <https://github.com/ehn-digital-green-development/ehn-dgc-schema>, up to Version 1.3.0, from 2021-06-11.

-The resources for interop testing are imported as a git submodule from <https://github.com/eu-digital-green-certificates/dgc-testdata> into `src/commonTest/resources/dgc-testdata`.
-Please clone this repository with `git clone --recursive` or run `git submodule init && git submodule update` afterwards.
+Several other git repositories are included as submodules.
+Please clone this repository with `git clone --recursive` or run `git submodule init && git submodule update --recursive` afterwards.

 This Kotlin library is a [mulitplatform project](https://kotlinlang.org/docs/multiplatform.html), with targets for JVM and JavaScript.